yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 17. Press the Escape key and type ":wq".
 Then press the Enter key to save and close the file.

-18. Now update the development config
+18. Now update the development config:
     ```bash
     vi config/env/development.js
     <i>
     ```
-19. Add the following line to the `module.exports` object, and then update [YOUR APPINSIGHTS KEY] with the your Application Insights Key from the Azure portal
+19. Add the following line to the `module.exports` object, and then update [YOUR APPINSIGHTS KEY] with the your Application Insights Key from the Azure portal.

     ```javascript
     appInsightKey: '[YOUR APPINSIGHTS KEY]'
     ```
 20. Press the Escape key and type ":wq".
 Then press the Enter key to save and close the file.

-21. Push these changes to your repository so that VSTS CI will build a new image while you work on updating the content-api application
+21. Push these changes to your repository so that VSTS CI will build a new image while you work on updating the content-api application.

     ```bash
     git add .